Safe handling of hazardous substances in the workplace:

 PPE Hazardous substances

-The use of personal protective equipment (PPE) is an important part of preventing exposure to hazardous substances in the workplace.
+The use of personal protective equipment (PPE) is an important part of preventing exposure to unsafe substances in the workplace.
 This should include breathing protection, gloves, protective clothing, eye and face protection and hearing protection.
-It is important here that the right type of PPE is used for the specific hazardous substance and the work being carried out.
+It is important here that the right type of PPE is used for the specific hazardous substance.

 Hazardous substance